Spotlight on ... Cranial Cruciate Ligament Rupture

 How will treatment help this condition?

 Dogs can lose a third of the thigh muscle mass in their affected leg within 2 weeks of cruciate repair surgery and this muscle loss can continue for up to 5 weeks post-surgery.
 Therefore it is very important that physical rehabilitation begins immediately post-surgery and continues for at least 5 weeks.
 Initially physical rehabilitation helps to get your dog weight bearing as soon as possible after the surgery and so help to prevent muscle wasting.
-At Southern Cross we perform range of motion exercises and apply ice packs even before your dog leaves theatre following surgery.
-Our goal is to have your dog taking very good weight on the affected leg by the time of discharge which is about 3 days after the surgery.
+At Southern Cross in hospital rehabilitation begins even before your dog leaves theatre using techniques such as range of motion exercises and the application of ice packs.
+Our goal is to have your dog taking very good weight on the affected leg by the time of discharge which is about 2-3 days after the surgery depending on the surgical technique used.

 At home you will need to keep your pet confined and make sure that he doesn't get the opportunity to run around, jump, or climb stairs or onto furniture.
+If your dog has had MMP surgery it is essential that he is kept on leash until advised otherwise by the veterinarian.
 However, you will be given a home exercise plan by our physical rehabilitation trained veterinarian so that you can participate in your pet's recovery.
-This home exercise plan will complement the programme followed at our veterinary practice in the weeks after surgery, both as an inpatient and an outpatient, and will be adapted to suit the type of surgery your dog has undergone.
+This home exercise plan will build on the inpatient care provided immediately after surgery, and will complement the outpatient rehabilitation programme applicable to type of surgery your dog has undergone.
 Such a programme will include such techniques as passive range of motion, slow lead walking, massage, therapeutic exercises, hydrotherapy, and the use of cold and heat therapies.
 The aim of physical rehabilitation post-surgery will be to promote a return to as normal function as possible as quickly as possible by addressing muscle atrophy, joint use and function, gait, reduction of inflammation and pain relief.

 Read more about physical rehabilitation for pets.